crypticterminal/email_collector/README.md

 [![Gem Version](https://badge.fury.io/rb/email_collector.png)](http://badge.fury.io/rb/email_collector)
 # Email Collector

 Helper utility for getting a number of email addresses based on a search request to Google.
+You may think of it as a search engine for emails.

 ## Installation